microsoft/A-TALE-OF-THREE-CITIES/README.md

 * Products used: Azure Databricks, Azure Open Datasets, Azure Blob Storage

 In the second phase I plan to develop another flavor solution using Azure Synapse Analytics and Azure Machine learning primarily using Python, REST APIs and PySpark.

+## Focus Area

+  For the purpose of this analysis, I want to examine how the incidents reported in these three cities are related albeit imperfectly with time, clusters of incidents.
+Some of the questions and problems that is addressed are as follows:
+  * Transformation and enrichment of the datasets.
+  * Perform descriptive analytics on the data.
+  * Time series analysis and visualization
+  * Cluster visualization and analysis
+  * Time series forecasting and comparison using various methods
+  * Anomaly detection and reporting
+  * Correlation among the incidents occurring the three cities w.r.t time

+  Because of the varied nature of the incidents and analysis (descriptive and predictive) that can be performed on them, I demonstrated some of the concepts by means of isolating the pothole repair complaints which also ranks within the top 10 categories of complaints in the three cities (as we will demonstrate here as well).
+However, these methodologies can be seamlessly applied and reused across other categories of complaints with little modification.

 ## Guiding Principles
 The work that will be subsequently done as part of this paper will have at the very least embody the following principles (ai/responsible-ai, n.d.):